 - Let it sit for two weeks, then strain out the veggies, roots, and peppers.
 Add honey to taste.
 You want it to be sweet, savory, and easy to stomach without being too pungent -- especially if you're taking a shot straight up.
 The honey will help round out the flavor.
 If you're vegan or don't use bee products, leave the honey out and try maple syrup to taste instead.

 So you made your fire brew.
 Now what?
-There is a myriad of uses for fire brew -- I personally like throwing back a shot of it when I feel a cold coming on.
+There is a myriad of uses for fire brew—I personally like throwing back a shot of it when I feel a cold coming on or if I know I've been exposed to someone who's been sick (or showing symptoms.)

-Here are a few other ways I've heard of people incorporating fire brew in their lives.
+Here are a few other ways to incorporate fire brew into your life:

 - Add a few tablespoons to your salad dressing -- or use it on its own